softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/3_Adaptive_MAs/MAMA_Pro.md

 ## 3. MQL5 Implementation Details

 * **Self-Contained Calculator (`MAMA_Calculator.mqh`):** The entire complex, multi-stage, and highly state-dependent calculation is encapsulated within a dedicated, reusable calculator class.
+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal buffers for the Homodyne Discriminator (`m_I1_buf`, `m_Q1_buf`, etc.) and the phase measurement persist their state between ticks.
+This allows the complex DSP pipeline to continue seamlessly from the last known values without re-processing the entire history.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.
-* **Heikin Ashi Integration:** An inherited `_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data, leveraging our optimized `HeikinAshi_Tools` library.
+* **Heikin Ashi Integration:** An inherited `_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data, leveraging the same optimized engine.
-* **Stability via Full Recalculation:** The MAMA algorithm is one of the most state-dependent filters in technical analysis.
-To ensure absolute stability and prevent desynchronization errors (especially with the phase measurement), the indicator employs a **full recalculation** on every `OnCalculate` call.
-This is the only robust method for this type of complex DSP filter.

 ## 4. Parameters